Operating as a 501(3)(c) (non-profit) organization, our volunteers have served more than 1000+ participants, 30+ events in the

 from different background and culture.
 Believe or not, many schools don't provide enough MECSE programs for students.
 Many students are unable to learn the MECSE skills

 - inaccessible resources

 - failure to translate MECSE interests into solving meaningful real life problems

-We are striving hard to provide appropriate and fun instructional supports including adaptive online practice and offline classroom discussion, activies, events, and competition so that students
+We strive to provide appropriate and fun instructional supports including adaptive online practice and offline classroom discussion, activies, events, and competitions so that students of all

 "Our world is changing.
 Technological innovation is rapidly changing the way we work and the type of human capital our industries require."

 " Technology is advancing faster than humans, disrupting both jobs and the skills needed to

 McKinsey suggests that globally about half of the jobs performed by humans today will be disrupted by automation, and a survey of business leaders by the World Economic

 Forum suggests that 42% of the core job skills required today are set to change substantially by 2022."